 5) Would you pass me the soap, Bixente

 With passions Himalayan high, the game has, unsurprisingly, set off its fair share of fireworks.
 Dortmund's giant Czech striker Jan Koller earned himself a place in kicker magazine's team of the week as a goalkeeper after replacing the red-carded Jens Lehmann — and not conceding a goal — in Bayern's 2-1 Klassiker win of November 2002.
-Bayern goalkeeper Oliver Kahn's infamous kung-fu kick on Stephane Chapuisat and attempted bite on Heiko Herrlich (see above) set the tone for April 1999's tempestuous 2-2 draw, but the April 2001 meeting was undoubtedly the most fiery with its blur of ten yellow cards making it the most ill-disciplined Bundesliga game on record.
+Bayern goalkeeper Oliver Kahn's infamous kung-fu kick on Stephane Chapuisat and attempted bite on Heiko Herrlich (see below) set the tone for April 1999's tempestuous 2-2 draw, but the April 2001 meeting was undoubtedly the most fiery with its blur of ten yellow cards making it the most ill-disciplined Bundesliga game on record.
 Bayern were shown eight, and had Bixente Lizarazu and Stefan Effenberg sent off while Dortmund's Evanilson also had an early bath in the 1-1 draw.

 7) Single or return?